Links Between Teenage And Domestic Violence

 Todd Herrenkohl, lead author and associate professor of social work said:

-"Most people think youth violence and domestic violence are separate problems, but this study shows
+"Most people think youth violence and domestic violence are separate problems, but this study shows that they are intertwined."

 The Seattle project identified four patterns of violence between the ages of 13 and 18: